UMR-CNRM/vortex/sphinx/userguide/actions.rst

 ********************

-Actions could be seen as some external tools, not deeply tied up with the toolbox itself, or at least not diretly related to NWP stuff.
+Actions could be seen as some external tools, not deeply tied up with the toolbox itself, or at least not directly related to NWP stuff.
 Typical actions could consist in sending a mail, issuing an alarm or producing some kind of execution report.

-The action is directly what you want to do, while the service is much more what make it possible.
+The action is directly what you want to do, while the service is much more what makes it possible.

 ============================
 Using the actions dispatcher